-A full-time equivalent (FTE) of 1.0 means that the person worked full-time for one year.
+A full-time equivalent (FTE) of 1.0 describes staff who individually or as a group worked the equivalent of full-time for one year.
 Each agency defines the number of hours for "full-time" work.
 For example, if a physician is hired full-time and works 36 hours per week, she is a 1.0 FTE.
 The full-time equivalent is based on employment contracts for clinicians and exempt employees; FTE is calculated based on paid hours for non-exempt employees.
 FTEs are adjusted for part-time work or for part-year employment.
 In an organization that has a 40 hour work week (2080 hours/year), a person who works 20 hours per week (i.e., 50% time) is reported as "0.5 FTE."
 In some organizations different positions have different time expectations.
 Positions with different time expectations, especially clinicians, should be calculated on whatever they have as a base for that position.
 Thus, if physicians work 36 hours per week, this would be considered 1.0 FTE, and an 18 hour per week physician would be considered as 0.5 FTE, regardless of whether other employees work 40 hours weeks.
-FTE is also based on the number of months the employee works.
+FTE is also based on the part of the year that the employee works.
 An employee who works full time for four months out of the year would be reported as "0.33 FTE" (4 months/12 months).